hoonzis/hoonzis.github.io/_posts/2016-11-03-charting-options-fsharp-fable-nvd3.md

 ---
 layout: post
-title: Charting options with F#, Fable and NVD3
+title: Charting options with Fable, VueJs and NVD3
 date: '2016-11-03T05:25:00.000-08:00'
 author: Jan Fajfr
 tags:
-- Fable, F#, options
+- Fable, F#, options, VueJs
 modified_time: '2016-11-03T05:11:43.965-08:00'
 ---
-I have been playing with option, their pricing and pay-off charts generation for some time now.
+I have been playing with options, their pricing and pay-off charts generation for some time now.
 I have created a small F# library called [Pricer](https://github.com/hoonzis/Pricer) which does options pricing and few other things.
 In order to demonstrate what the library can do, I wanted to create a small web application.
-First I went for standard JavaScript client with F# backend, but then I cam across [Fable](http://fable.io/).
-At the end I have created [payoffcharts.com](http://www.payoffcharts.com/).
-The page contains different visualizations of options, payoffs and their prices - and yeah it's all F#.
+First I went for standard JavaScript client with F# backend, but then I came across [Fable](http://fable.io/) and at the end created [payoffcharts.com](http://www.payoffcharts.com/).
+This small application contains different visualizations of options, payoffs and their prices - and yeah it's all F#.

-I have already written an [introduction into Fable, D3 and NVD3 charting](http://www.hoonzis.com/charting-with-fable-and-nvd3/).
+I have previously written an [introduction into Fable, D3 and NVD3 charting](http://www.hoonzis.com/charting-with-fable-and-nvd3/).
 Check it out for the charting part.
 The rest of this post is structured as follows:

 - Introduction into options, their parameters
 - Domain model describing options
+- Generating charts with NVD3
+- Using VueJs with Fable to create a single page application

 Payoff charts of several strategies, such as the following Condor.
 ![payoffcharts](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/condor.PNG)